 What are the best running tips?

-Other running tips are to make sure you are well-fueled, hydrated, warm-up pre-run, and rested in between running sessions.
+Other run training tips are to make sure you are well-fueled, hydrated, warmed up pre-run, and rested in between running sessions.
 Also, slow down.
 Running should feel easy most of the time.

 What does 30 minutes of running do?

 Thirty minutes of running is the magic number, according to famed running coach Jack Daniels, in which we begin to increase our fitness through the increase in physiological factors like mitochondria and capillary density.